 Helsana is committed to an industry-wide solution that prevents the unequal treatment of patients by ensuring access to innovative and expensive therapies in accordance with uniform criteria.
 Generally speaking, though, greater importance should also be attached to the criterion of cost-effectiveness: health insurers have an active role to play here, but the fundamental issue regarding the duty to reimburse must not lie with individual health insurers.

-An independent panel of experts is needed to assess the effectiveness, appropriateness and cost-effectiveness of new innovative therapies on a uniform basis throughout Switzerland.
+New innovative therapies should be assessed on a uniform basis throughout Switzerland in terms of effectiveness, appropriateness and cost-effectiveness.
 These assessments must be based on scientific knowledge and made publicly available.
 This would provide the basis for a uniform assessment in each individual case.

 Insurers should have to negotiate prices and terms jointly with the providers going forward.
 By joining forces in this scenario, insurers would achieve better negotiation results and be better placed to counter the frequently encountered monopoly situations on the provider side.